pietrzakadrian/bank/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2019 Adrian Pietrzak.
+This project is licensed under the MIT license.
+Copyright (c) 2019 Adrian Pietrzak.